 Skip to Content

 Canning pumpkin is a great way to preserve the harvest.
 If you have a root cellar, squash will store for up to six months.
 But for those without a root cellar, canning is a good way to have shelf stable pumpkin all year long.
-Butternut squash can be preserved in the same manner.
-I love butternut squash.
-Roast and eat with butter.
-Chop, boil, drain, eat with butter.
-Mash and eat with butter.
-Yum.
-(I may kinda have a thing for butter too…)
+Butternut squash or any winter squash with the exception of spaghetti squash can be preserved in the same manner.

 canning pumpkin and butternut squash